sja-thedude/Facebook_Clone/README.md

 # Facebook Clone

-> Build Facebook!
-You’ll build a large portion of the core Facebook user functionality in this project.
-Built with Ruby on Rails.
+> This project is to Build Facebook where a large portion of the core Facebook user functionality will be build in this project.
+Stacks with Ruby on Rails.

 ## Built With